lodauria/IoT_Group_Project/Evaluation.md

 ### Current consumption

-The monitors that will be used for the final product is the ones that we can found on a normal road.
+The monitors that could be used in this system are the ones that we can found for example in highways.

 ![](http://www.vmstech.co.uk/images/top-ms4.jpg)

-The display chosen is the [MS4](http://www.vmstech.co.uk/ms4.htm) made by VSM.
-It is visible also in the sunny summer days, it requires a voltage of 230V and the power consumption can be up to 2700 W, it depends of how many pixels are turned on.
+If we consider this specific monitor [MS4](http://www.vmstech.co.uk/ms4.htm) made by VSM, which is visible also in the sunny summer days, it requires a voltage of 230V and the power consumption can be up to 2700 W, but it depends on how many pixels are turned on.
 The datasheet is available [here](http://www.vmstech.co.uk/downloads/MS4.pdf)

-So the monitor and the control board are powered by the current line of the marina.
+From this very general consideration we concluded that the monitor and the relative control boards should be powered by the power line of the marina.
+This solution is easier to be realized with respect to the dock devices also because the number of required monitors is smaller.

 ## Network technology: